Jingsong-Chen/cse_120_pa4_tests/README.md

 # cse_120_pa4_tests

-**The auther of the test cases is Tianheng Liu.
+**The author of the test cases is Tianheng Liu.

 I disabled the header printing for each test case and automated the testing process.